 The default normalization has the direct transforms unscaled and the inverse transforms are scaled by 1/n.
-It is possible to obtain unitary transforms by setting the keyword argument norm to "ortho" (default is None) so that both direct and inverse transforms will be scaled by 1/sqrtn.
+It is possible to obtain unitary transforms by setting the keyword argument norm to "ortho" (default is None) so that both direct and inverse transforms will be scaled by 1/s argument norm to "ortho" (default is None) so that both direct sart n.